 Outside of Mountain Park I spend a lot of time with my family.
-My husband Carl and I have been married for 13 years and we have a daughter and a son.
-I enjoy watching my kids play tennis and soccer.
+My husband Carl and I have a daughter and a son and as most moms, I enjoy watching my kids play tennis and soccer.

-When I came to Mountain Park more than 16 years ago there was no pharmacy program, and I was terrified to start one.
+When I came to Mountain Park in 2000 there was no pharmacy program, and I was terrified to start one.
 CeeCee Hofberger, told me, “Take it one day at a time.
 We are all here to help you…it will be okay.”
 To this day I hear her words echo through the halls and I am proud to work with an amazing team who is always here to help.
 I am excited to see Mountain Park expand and look forward to the adventure.

 Fun Fact: I am addicted to Bootcamp.